 (The opening words of ‘The Hobbit‘)

-Anyone who knows anything about Tolkien and his battle-riddled stories; the vast, fictitious history and captivating action his books are famous for; will almost certainly have started with the first adventure book the English linguist and author wrote, “The Hobbit: Or There and Back Again“.
-The book is certainly not lacking battles and adventures, but in contrast with the Lord of Rings trilogy, The Hobbit is also a sweet and enjoyable children’s book.
+Anyone who knows anything about the work of J.R.R.
+Tolkien – the vast, fictitious history and captivating action his books are famous for – will almost certainly have started with the first novel the English linguist and author wrote, “The Hobbit: Or There and Back Again“.
+The book is certainly not lacking in heroic battle scenes and tales of high adventure, but in contrast with the later Lord of the Rings trilogy, The Hobbit is also a sweet and enjoyable children’s book.

-It is a book that can bring pleasure and hold the attention of its readers (and its translators) at their darkest hours.
+It is a book that can bring pleasure and hold the attention of its readers (and its translators) during even their darkest hours.

-Despite the terrible state of the ten prisoners who were crammed into one cell in the Abassiyah jail in Egypt, after undergoing many interrogations and tortures (and while many still lay before them), there was some sort of positive side, a small flickering light at the end of the tunnel.
-Firstly, after several months in separate cells far away from each other, the prisoners were allowed to stay in the same cell and be comforted by other Israelis in the same state.
+Conditions were not pleasant, to say the least, in the cramped cell where ten Israeli were being held in the prison on the outskirts of the Egyptian capital.
+Yet after undergoing many interrogations and tortures (and while many still lay before them), there was now something of a bright side – a small flickering light at the end of the tunnel.
+Firstly, after several months in separate cells far away from each other, the prisoners were now allowed to stay in the same cell and be comforted by other Israelis in the same state.
 Secondly, the fact that not all the prisoners spoke sufficiently fluent English proved to be significant to the rest of their stay in captivity.

 Not all the cell’s inhabitants could enjoy the gift which Yitzchak Fir, one of the four pilots in captivity, received from his brother in America.
-This was “a soft back book with the story of a strange and adorable peace loving creature looking for a good and comfortable life who encounters hair raising adventures in the war for a more peaceful and green life” (from the foreword of the book).
+This was “a paperback containing the story of a strange and adorable peace-loving creature who enjoys the pleasures and comforts of life and who finds himself thrown into hair-raising adventures in the war for a more peaceful and greener world” (a description taken from the foreword to the pilots’ translation).

 The four pilots in the cell – Avinoam Kaldes, Rami Harpaz, Menachem Eini and Yitzchak Fir decided “to translate The Hobbit for those who would find it hard to understand”.
 The pilots initially translated specific words and expressions.
 It did not take them long to discover that the work distracted them from their life in captivity, and soon they found themselves working day after day, for many long hours, on translating the entire book.